Super Storm Sandy in the New York region.

 While many collectors are aware of conservators’ work treating cultural objects and artworks and in repairing or stabilizing an item to reduce further degradation, they may be surprised to learn that conservators can help prepare collections for emergencies and help salvage items in the aftermath.
 But if disaster takes you by surprise, as it does most of us, there are some specific tools and tips from our partner AIC:

 The First 48 – Should something happen to your collection, the first 48 hours after a natural disaster are crucial.
 Learn about how to stabilize objects using fact sheets from the Federal Emergency Management Agency.
 Most disasters cause damage because of flood and fire.
 FEMA offers some great resources which you can review ahead of time to prepare as well.

 The Wheel – The Emergency Response and Salvage Wheel is a hands-on tool that explains how to save collections.
 The Wheel has essential information to help you cope quickly and effectively when disaster strikes.
 Side one contains action steps which outlines critical stages of disaster response, such as stabilizing the environment and assessing damage.
 Side two includes salvage steps which provides practical tips for nine types of collections: books and documents, photographs, electronic records, paintings, and more.
 Information from the wheel is also available on a free mobile app.

 When in Doubt Consult a Conservator – Conservators are professionals trained to physically preserve cultural heritage artifacts, while retaining their historical integrity.
 AIC can assist you in finding a conservator who will answer your questions about caring for your valued art, artifacts, or family heirlooms, and when necessary, clean or repair those items in need.
-AIC’s website has a handy feature to help you find a conservator, as well as a guide to selecting a conservator.
+AIC’s website has a handy feature to help you find a conservator.